Jacob-Friesen/obscurejs/README.md

 * [dependencyInversion.js](http://obscurejavascript.tumblr.com/post/109803267466/monads-in-javascript): Screwed up the monad post.
 So just the dependency inversion part will be kept.
 * [flow.js](http://obscurejavascript.tumblr.com/post/113715151349/flow-in-javascript): This is used to string functions that use each others results in a chain.
 * [functionDecompilation.js](http://obscurejavascript.tumblr.com/post/119214042002/function-decompilation): Function decompilation, Angular.js and simplified dependency injector for it.
+* [genericChaining.js](#): An explanation of a simple generic pattern for creating chainable objects.
 * [interatedAsyncCalls.js](http://obscurejavascript.tumblr.com/post/112442518446/issues-with-iterated-asynchronous-calls-in): How to solve a seemingly wierd issue while passing state to multiple asynchronous calls in JavaScript.
 * [mapOrRemove.js](http://obscurejavascript.tumblr.com/post/123911209628/map-or-remove-in-javascript): A function used to filter and modify objects.
-* [mapsThirdArgument.js](#): How the 3rd argument in map() can be used to operate on multiple array elements at once.
+* [mapsThirdArgument.js](http://obscurejavascript.tumblr.com/post/124508304377/maps-third-argument-in-javascript): How the 3rd argument in map() can be used to operate on multiple array elements at once.
 * [memoize.js](http://obscurejavascript.tumblr.com/post/111106381319/memoize-in-javascript): A way to automatically cache function calls.
-* [sortsAndNan.js](http://obscurejavascript.tumblr.com/post/124508304377/maps-third-argument-in-javascript): What NaN return values do to JavaScript's default sort.
+* [sortsAndNan.js](http://obscurejavascript.tumblr.com/post/125103356483/sorts-and-nan-in-javascript): What NaN return values do to JavaScript's default sort.
 * [monad.js](http://obscurejavascript.tumblr.com/post/111788543345/monads-in-javascript): Defining a chainable specification of operations.
 * [multiIf.js](http://obscurejavascript.tumblr.com/post/121526887468/cleaning-up-complex-conditionals-with-chaining): Making complex conditionals more readable by using an expression and chaining conditions.
 * [omit.js](http://obscurejavascript.tumblr.com/post/114336196594/omit-in-javascript): Return an object with properties removed with no side effects.